 Search for actions

-From the list, select the required action and press Enter.
+Press Ctrl+Shift+A to open the Actions tab.
+Start typing the name of the action to find, then select the required action and press Enter.
 WebStorm either runs the selected action or opens the page with the corresponding settings.

 Search for abbreviations